pyscaffold/pyscaffoldext-dsproject/README.md

 ```

 See a demonstration of the initial project structure under [dsproject-demo] and also check out
-the the documentation of [PyScaffold] for more information.
+the documentation of [PyScaffold] for more information.

 ## Usage